YoloNomy/YoloNomy.github.io/_codes/meca/Kepler.md

 $$ \vec{L} = \vec{r} \wedge \vec{p} $$

-This quantity can fully describe a rotation since it gives you at any-time:
+This quantity can fully describe a rotation since it gives you at any-time
 - A single plane of rotation
 - A single direction of rotation
 - A "strength of rotation", greater if the speed is orthogonal to the radius $\|\vec{L}\|= \|\vec{r}\|\|\vec{p}\|\sin(\langle \vec{r},\vec{p}\rangle)$